Hybrid divide-and-conquer approach for tree search algorithms: Implementation of SIAB

-which takes as input registers which respectively encode a bitstring $\vec x=x_{j-w}\ldots x_{j-1}$ of size $w$ (representing values assigned to the variables $x_{j-w},\ldots, x_{j-1}$), a bitstring $\vec y$ of size $ks$ (representing values assigned to the variables of indices greater or equal to $j$), and an index $j$.
+which takes the following inputs: an index $j$, an assignment $\vec y$ to the $w$ variables preceding $x_j$, an assignment $\vec z$ of length (at most) $ks$ to variables of indices greater or equal to $j$, and two ancilla qubits to write the output to.

-Only the register $\ket{x}$ is a quantum register.
-Two ancilla bits are sufficient to encode the pair of result bits $(b,b_j)$.